tyVespA/insure-landing-page/README.md

 ## Welcome! 👋

+Skills:
+- using pseudo elements for backgrounds and design elements

+-labeling buttons with correct aria values for accessibility

 Thanks for checking out this front-end coding challenge.

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.